Clinical and Translational Science Award (CTSA)

-Sage Bionetworks, in a broad partnership led by OHSU, has been awarded the new CTSA Program National Center for Data to Health (CD2H).
-This award will coalesce and coordinate informatics activities across the Clinical and Translational Science Award (CTSA) Program, a network of more than 50 medical research institutions, to provide collaborative clinical and translational research infrastructure.
+Sage Bionetworks, in a broad partnership led by OHSU, was awarded the CTSA Program National Center for Data to Health (CD2H).
+This award coalesces and coordinates informatics activities across the Clinical and Translational Science Award (CTSA) Program, a network of more than 50 medical research institutions, to provide collaborative clinical and translational research infrastructure.

-The newly created center will focus on creating and harnessing an ecosystem for translational scientists to discover and share their software, data, and other research resources within the CTSA Program network.
-The CD2H also creates a social coding environment for translational science institutions, leveraging the community-driven DREAM challenges as a mechanism to stimulate innovation.
-Sage Bionetworks will bring community management and social engineering expertise to the program.
+The center focuses on creating and harnessing an ecosystem for translational scientists to discover and share their software, data, and other research resources within the CTSA Program network.
+The CD2H also creates a social coding environment for translational science institutions, leveraging the community-driven DREAM Challenges as a mechanism to stimulate innovation.
+Sage Bionetworks brings community management and social engineering expertise to the program.

 Dr. Justin Guinney, Sage Bionetworks Vice President of Computational Oncology and co-director of DREAM Challenges, shared, “The CTSA network is a vibrant community which can greatly benefit from a set of integrated platforms and best-practices across institutions to facilitate data sharing and method benchmarking.
 Our vision is that a data-driven and model-based ecosystem will have a lasting impact on patient outcomes.”